Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] `<input type="radio" value="vanilla" selected>`
 - [ ] `<input type="radio" value="vanilla" on>`

-#### Q45. **\_** moves an element completely out of the page's normal layout flow, like it is sitting on its own separate layer.
-From there, you can fix it in a position relative to the edges of the page's `<html>` element (or its nearest positioned ancestor element)?
+#### Q45. **\_** moves an element completely out of the page's normal layout flow like it is sitting on its own separate layer.
+From there, you can fix it in a position relative to the edges of the page's `<html>` element (or its nearest positioned ancestor element).

 - [ ] Sticky positioning
 - [x] Absolute positioning